ghosert/VimProject/note.md

 - [x] Make pdf download work for latest mermaid charts, change docker file and codes to support `puppeteer` to convert html to pdf server side
 - [x] search `TODO:` in ~/productproject/
 - [x] Release notes on the 15th update for Cmd Markdown
+- [x] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/md-help.markdown
+- [x] mermaid js is not owned by zybuluo if we need to own it. what's the speed of the CDN for mermaid? (it's now owned by zybuluo)
+- [ ] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/welcome-cmd.markdown
 - [ ] remove pdfkit and wkhtmltopdf,since we are now using puppeteer to replace it to convert html to pdf
-- [ ] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/md-help.markdown
-- [ ] mermaid js is not owned by zybuluo if we need to own it. what's the speed of the CDN for mermaid?
 - [ ] make a new mdeditor.html after mermaid and flowchart changes
 - [ ] deploy mermaid changes to prod